hyungmogu/ctci/README.md

     - Submitted project for review

 ### March 2nd, 2019
-1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
     - Added tests for Main Page
     - Added tests for Add Page
     - Added tests for Search Page

 ### March 1st, 2019
-1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
     - Setup file for unit testing

 ### February 24th, 2019
-1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
     - Finished migrating all methods on all pages from CSV to sqlite
 2. Finished 'Pipenv: The Python Package Manager' course in Team Treehouse for Python Web Tech Degree
 3. Finished 'Setting Up a Local Python Environment' course in Team Treehouse for Python Web Tech Degree

 ### February 23rd, 2019
-1. Worked on fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
+1. Worked on the fourth of twelve projects ['Work Log with a Database'](https://github.com/hyungmogu/THPWD04-Work-Log-with-a-Database) for Team Treehouse's Python Web Tech Degree
     - Added README.md
     - Setup Peewee ORM and SQLITE database
     - Migrated add_entry from CSV to sqlite